biometricITC/cPP-biometrics/input/Bio cPP.md

 2.3 TOE Design
 ----------
 The TOE is fully integrated into the mobile device without the need for additional software and hardware.
 The following figure, inspired from \[ISO30107-1\], is a generic representation of a TOE (other configurations exist).
-This illustrates the different sub-functionalities on which the mobile biometric enrollment andverification processes rely on.
+This illustrates the different sub-functionalities on which the mobile biometric enrollment and verification processes rely on.

 ![cclogo](https://github.com/nils-tekampe/cPP-biometrics/blob/master/output/images/ESR.png)